rogerfarrell/Notes/Myths-do-not-have-authors.md

 [[mythology]]

+---
-# Myths do not have authors
+title: Myths do not have authors
+---

 Myths emerge from culture through time.
 They have no authors. *Mythic* stories are like myths, but not the same.[^1] (E.g. Tolkien wrote a *mythic* story.)